-I’m currently studying to be an Intuitive Eating Facilitator, and came across something in the book, Intuitive Eating that made me sit up and pay attention.
+I came across something in the book, Intuitive Eating that made me sit up and pay attention.
 The material in the book focuses on how we can change our approach to food by changing how we think about our body, including a lot of information about the ways we think about ourselves based on patterns that have developed over time that we may not even be aware of.

 Absolutist thinking was a pattern I wasn’t aware I was immersed in, but reading about it helped me to wake up to this phenomenon.
 Evelyn Tribole and Elyse Resch, the authors of the book, describe absolutist thinking as the belief that if I behave in a particular way, that behavior will irrevocably result in a predetermined outcome and that if I don’t choose a particular course of action, something “awful” will happen.
 Tribole and Resch call this “magical thinking” because in reality we don’t control life in this way.